Gaskellj/QualityControlAutomation/README.md

 ## Features

+1. Spreadsheet generation - this function:
+   * Asks the user for a filename and sheetnames
+   * Generates a spreadsheet in the Union College ARCHES format (for easy upload to our file system)
+   * Places the output file on Desktop, expands the columns to make input easier, and opens the file

-1. Spreadsheet checks - this function checks for:
+2. Spreadsheet checks - this function checks for:
     * Incorrect date formats.
 Highlighted or corrected based on how extreme the issue is.
     * Mismacthed locations and filenames.
     * Duplicate filenames.